jsoriano/sensu-embedded-fpm/README.md

 - Install docker
 - `./build.sh gempackage -- dependency1 dependency2`
-- e.g: `./build.sh mysql -- libmysqlclient-dev`
+- e.g: `DISTRIBUTIONS=jessie ./build.sh mysql -- libmysqlclient-dev`
 - You'll have the debian packages in the out directory

-NOTE: Be careful with not flooding your system with old docker containers ;) You can check it with docker ps -a.
+By default, it builds the package for all the distributions in the dockerfiles directory set `DISTRIBUTIONS` environment variable to the space-separated list of distributuions you want to build for.